miogasuki/PotatoVN/project-info-galgamemanager.md

         *   `ScanOnStart` (bool): Whether to automatically scan this library when the application starts.
         *   `CheckOnStart` (bool): Whether to check if the library and games still exist when starting the application.
 When disabled, the application will skip checking for non-existent libraries and games during startup, which can be useful for libraries on removable drives or network locations that may not always be available.
         *   `Detect` (bool): Whether to enable automatic detection of changes in the library folder.
+        *   `SaveMetaBackup` (bool): Whether to save meta backup (meta.json and cover images) for games in this source.
+Defaults to false.
+This replaced the global `SaveBackupMetadata` setting to allow per-source control of meta backup functionality.
         *   Derived classes include `GalgameFolderSource`, `GalgameZipSource`, and `VirtualSource`.
     *   **`Galgame.cs`**: A key model representing a game.
 It includes various properties like `Name`, `ImagePath`, as well as fields for tracking play history such as:
         *   `PlayedTime` (Dictionary<string, int>): Stores individual play sessions, mapping a date string to play duration in minutes.